vacp2p/rfc-index/vac/1/coss.md

 * The *domain* is the conservancy for a set of specifications.
 * The *domain* is implemented as an Internet domain.
 * Each specification is a document together with references and attached resources.
-* A *sub-domain* consists of a members within a team under a specific domain.
+* A *sub-domain* is a initiative under a specific domain.

-Individuals can become members of the *sub-domain* by completing the necessary legal clearance.
+Individuals can become members of the *domain* by completing the necessary legal clearance.
 The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

 Specifications exist as multiple pages, one page per version,